 Lenders avoid a costly foreclosure.
 The potential loss from a foreclosure is typically higher than a loss from a short sale.

 Say you owe $200,000 on your home and can no longer make the mortgage payments.
-One option is to refinance your home and secure a lower payment based on a longer term or better interest rates.
+One option is to refinance your home and secure a lower payment based on a longer-term or better interest rate.
 But if your property has lost value due to local market conditions (say it would sell for only $150,000), refinancing isn't feasible.
 If the bank agrees to a sale at $150,000, it's called a short sale.
+Although short sales have become more common in recent years, banks don't always grant them.
+In general, they approve short sales in these situations:

 Seller has a hardship (such as divorce, bankruptcy, unemployment, job relocation).